Sunburn Timeline: The Stages of Sunburn Healing, Hour by Hour

 Why tallow specifically at this stage

 Your barrier needs lipids.
 UV stripped them.
 Tallow's fatty acid profile is structurally similar to your skin's own — about 50% saturated (palmitic, stearic), 40-45% monounsaturated (mostly oleic).
 Combined with aloe's polysaccharides for anti-inflammatory action and vitamin E for ongoing antioxidant defense, you're addressing the three main mechanisms of sunburn damage simultaneously.
-See the science of why tallow matches your skin chemistry for the full breakdown.
+See the science of why tallow matches your skin chemistry for the full breakdown, or the honest ingredient face-off in aloe vs tallow vs coconut oil for sunburn.

 The right tool for hour 2-12.